steltenpower/To-Love-Coding-IDEa/README.md

 # To-Love-Coding-IDEa
-(thoughts that didn't get their own repo (yet), like [MultiTouchFlowBasedProgramming](https://github.com/steltenpower/MultiTouchFlowBasedProgramming) and [TangibleJigsawCoding](https://github.com/steltenpower/TangibleJigsawCoding)
+Some thoughts that didn't get their own repo (yet), like [MultiTouchFlowBasedProgramming](https://github.com/steltenpower/MultiTouchFlowBasedProgramming) and [TangibleJigsawCoding](https://github.com/steltenpower/TangibleJigsawCoding)